-The W-4 is an IRS form you complete to let your employer know how much money to withhold from your paycheck for federal taxes.
-Accurately completing your W-4 can help you from having a big balance due at tax time.
-It can also prevent you from overpaying your taxes, putting more money in your pocket during the year.
+The W-4 Form is an IRS form that you complete to let your employer know how much money to withhold from your paycheck for federal taxes.
+Accurately completing your W-4 can help you prevent having a big balance due at tax time.
+It can also help you avoid overpaying on your taxes so you can put more money in your pocket during the year.

 Exemption from tax withholding

-You can also use the W-4 to declare yourself exempt from withholding, meaning your employer will not reduce your salary for any federal income tax.
-You can claim an exemption from withholding if you had no income tax liability in the prior year and you don't expect to a tax liability in the current year.
+You can also use the W-4 to declare yourself exempt from withholding, which means that your employer would not withhold any of your income to your federal income tax.
+You can claim an exemption from withholding if you had no income tax liability in the prior year and don't expect to have a tax liability in the current year.

-For example, if you are a single taxpayer who earns approximately $8,000 every year, then you will not owe federal income tax because of the personal exemption and standard deduction you can claim on your tax return, which effectively eliminates the possibility of owing tax on your $8,000 of earnings.
+For example, if you are a single taxpayer who earns approximately $8,000 each year, then you would not likely owe federal income tax.
+This is because of the standard deduction you can claim on your tax return, would likely eliminate the possibility of owing tax on your $8,000 of earnings.

 Get every deduction